 6. Madison Logic

 Madison Logic combines intent data with content syndication and display advertising to engage high-value accounts.
-The platform accesses a network of B2B publishers, giving marketers visibility into which accounts are researching relevant topics and consuming content.
+The platform accesses a network of B2B publishers, giving marketers visibility into which accounts are researching relevant topics and enabling targeting when prospects show active purchase signals.

 Intent data from B2B publisher network